ericbear/cocos2dx-tools/README.md

 - import the project into eclipse under "android" sub-folder

 add linux project into existing project
-- copy all files into the directory which is as same as your project level
+- extract the creation script("setup_project") into the directory which is as same as your project level
 - run the script "add_linux_into_project.sh"
 	- make sure that "COCOS2DX_ROOT", "NDK_ROOT" & "ANDROID_SDK_ROOT" are defined on your environment
 - the procedure will compile the cocos2dx library